Data-Fenix/aws-sagemaker-training-job-mobile-price-prediction/README.md

 ## To Do

 Need to add,
-1) evalution step as a seperate component
+1) Need to add evalution step as a seperate component
+2) Need to add accuracy condition to the workflow

 Don't worry, we will discss above topics and many more in the future sections.